 From 1 August 2017, the threshold amount for a major domestic building contract increased from $5,000 to $10,000, and the threshold amount above which cost plus contracts are permitted increased from $500,000 to $1 million.

 You must give your client a copy of the Domestic Building Consumer Guide before they sign a major domestic building contract.
-For more information on this and other building law changes, view our Domestic Building Consumer Guide page.
+For more information on this and other building law changes, view Domestic Building Consumer Guide.

 The law governing home building contracts in Victoria is the Domestic Building Contracts Act 1995, which: